GudaLab/MetaDAVis/README.md

-# iMGDAVis
+# MetaDAVis
 ## Introduction
-interactive Metagenome Data Analysis and Visualization (iMGDAVis) application analyzes 16S and whole metagenome sequence results at various levels (kingdom to species).
+interactive Metagenome Data Analysis and Visualization (MetaDAVis) application analyzes 16S and whole metagenome sequence results at various levels (kingdom to species).
 It is a browser-based and user-friendly R Shiny application for researchers to analyze and visualize without programming proficiency.
 It comprises six functional analyses.
 1. Data Summary and Distribution
 2. Diversity analysis
 3. Dimension reduction